Tips for each level in New World Fishing

 You can also get objects such as treasure chests Where a series of things you'll probably want to get rid of, such as anchors, soggy boots and hammers.

-What's annoying for me is that I spent so much time fishing here because I thought it would be the place to find a snail in the New World.but it doesn't seem to be true.
+What bothers me is that I spent so much time fishing here because I thought this would be the place to find a snail in the New World., but that doesn't seem to be true.
 Thanks to the comments on this article, I managed to find one at the following location below.

 first light